WillyShakes/Gdgtorino/README.md

 - Play past events session video streams
 - Send feedback on sessions, from your phone/tablet.

-<h2>How to Work with the Source</h2>
+<h2>Use the Source </h2>

 We hope the source code for this app is useful for you as a reference or starting point for creating your own apps.
-Here is some additional reading to help you better understand and reuse this code.

 <h2>Copyright</h2>